 The scholarship program is intended for students with an autism spectrum diagnosis who are pursuing undergraduate education at an accredited post-secondary institution.
 Graduate and postgraduate students are not eligible for these scholarship opportunities.

 Qualifying students must be enrolled on a full-time basis.
 Past Schwallie or Hussman recipients are ineligible to apply for another scholarship.
-Any student with an autism spectrum diagnosis is invited to apply, so long as he or she is attending a four-year college or university, a two-year college, a life skills program, or a trade, technical, or vocational school.
+Any student with an autism spectrum diagnosis is invited to apply, so long as they are attending a four-year college or university, a two-year college, a life skills program, or a trade, technical, or vocational school.

 The Schwallie Family Scholarship is for students attending a two or four year university.
 Those applying for the Lisa Higgins Hussman Scholarship attend two year universities, life skills or postsecondary programs, or vocational, technical, or trade schools.